 - Blood tests for other affected family members (eg, a man with haemophilia) to identify the particular genetic mutation causing haemophilia in her family

-- A simple blood test for the woman or girl to see if she has the same family genetic mutation
+- Blood tests for the woman or girl to see if she has the same family genetic mutation

 Many people find that undertaking these tests gives them a lot to think about.
 The Haemophilia Treatment Centre can help with information and advice about genetic testing and can provide a referral to a genetic counsellor, if needed.
-Women, their partner, parents or family can talk to the Haemophilia Treatment Centre or genetic counsellor individually or together prior to testing and many find it helpful.
+Women, their partner, family or parents of girls can talk to the Haemophilia Treatment Centre or genetic counsellor individually or together prior to testing.

 Where can I have a genetic test?